 When an organization goes through a merger or acquisition, the task of reconciling and rationalizing all of these different systems and documents becomes even more complex.
 There are a number of questions that need to be answered, such as:

 - Where is everything?

-- What are the important business data and documents – and what is redundant, obsolete or trivial (ROT)?
+- What is important and what is redundant, obsolete or trivial (ROT)?

-- Across all the supposed ‘systems of record’ for documents and data, how do you recognize ‘the truth’?
+- Across all the supposed ‘systems of record’ for documents and data, how do we recognize ‘the truth’?

 That is where InfoDNA comes in to help.
 Our capabilities, experience and technologies are ready to make quick-work of the total effort.
 With our Topla Intensify product, we have a solution to help the entire team:

 - Assess the current state across all your technologies.